 Charlotte Gruneau, who works as a guide for Tiderip Tours, says she has seen adaptive behaviour in local bears.
 “There’s one little grizzly I admire.
 I first saw him a few years ago.
 The Glendale river was devoid of salmon, so he went on walkabout.
 He went island hopping and found a dead seal, so he was happy.
 We saw him again the following summer with another dead seal, so now he was on a roll.
 The last time I saw him he was walking the shore, looking out to sea, looking hopeful.”

-Human and bears sharing more landscapes now than ever before.
+Humans and bears are sharing more landscapes now than ever before.
 As we continue to invade their world, will we be able to coexist?

 People & Culture